 What it is

 A short, regular dispatch on the design and engineering of AI-augmented work, written from inside the practice of shipping it.
 The voice is satirical.
 The premise is not.
-Most weeks the piece is one observation that took a year of work to earn, compressed into a paragraph that can be read in two minutes.
+Most weeks it is one observation that took a year to earn, compressed into a paragraph you can read in two minutes.

 Recurring threads